pzczxs/GibbsTopicModels/README.md

 Gibbs sampling algorithms for several topic models, such as LDA, AT, and coAT.

 ### 1.1.
 Description
+Topic model is family of generative probabilistic models for discovering the main themes from a collection of documents.
+Examples of topic models include Latent Dirichlet Allocation (LDA) [1][2][3], Author-Topic (AT) model [4][5][6], and co-Author-Topic (coAT) model [7], and many others.

+The inference for topic models usually cannot be done exactly.
+A variety of approximate inference algorithms have appeared in recent years, such as mean-field variational methods, expectation propagation, and Monte Carlo Markov chain sampling (MCMC).
+In this toolbox, Gibbs sampling, a special case of MCMC, is utilized, since it provides a simple method for obtaining parameter estimates under Dirichlet priors and allows combination of estimates from several local maxima of the posterior distribution.

 ### 1.2.
 News, Comments, and Bug Reports.
 We highly appreciate any suggestion, comment, and bug report.